ISL 2019-20: Eelco Schattorie - People questioning Sahal Samad's role are not supporters | Goal.com

 "If there is one coach who thinks has a lot of experience working with talent, it is me.
 I will support talent at all times.
 In this case, it is with Sahal (Abdul Samad).
 If you are criticising it, they say the coach doesn't like Sahal.
 I am very happy with the player," he clarified.

 Schattorie added, "Sahal comes from a football school from UAE, never played competitive football in his life, has amazing creativity that is pure intuition.
 To fit a guy like that into a system takes time.
-Last year, there were a lot of long balls.
+Last year, there were a lot of long balls and I don't think they got any coaching.
 In a system which has passing football, it takes a bit of time.
 Sahal made a mistake last game also but we did not lose because of him.
 I discussed it with Sahal himself.
 I don't find anything negative about it because that is football.

 "People questioning that, they are not supporters, they are only looking at it from one angle."